Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 1. I don’t work with couples.

-The trauma of betrayal often surfaces in individual therapy — sometimes unexpectedly.
-This course gives you concrete strategies to help betrayed clients overcome and heal shock, rage, and grief and to support clients who’ve cheated in exploring what led to the rupture and how to grow from it.
+The trauma of betrayal often surfaces in individual therapy.
+This course gives you concrete strategies to help betrayed clients overcome and heal shock, rage, and grief, and to support clients who’ve cheated in exploring what led to the rupture and how to grow from it.

 3. I already have a solid foundation in relationship therapy.